Change Settings and Preferences in the Representative Console

 If any of the defaults are forced by your administrator, you are unable to configure them.

-From the Global Settings section, you may choose to enable or disable spell check for chat and session notes.
+From the Global Settings section, you can choose to enable or disable spell check for chat and session notes.
 Currently, spell check is available for US English only.

 If, under Quick Start Buttons, you select Start Session, a Start button appears at the top of your representative console.
 Clicking this button walks you through the ways your customer can start a support session.
 You also can select Session Key to display a session key generation button, and select Support Buttons to display a button to launch the Support Button management interface.
 Select Jump To, RDP, VNC, Shell Jump, and Intel® vPro to display buttons to launch those respective Jump connections.
 Start Presentation allows you to easily start a new presentation.